Skip to content

 const { response, data } = await github(username)

-Using mulitple selectors makes the data rule more generic.
+Using multiple selectors makes the data rule more generic.

 The position into the collection matters: The first data rule that returns a truthy value after applying type will be used, discarding the rest of the selectors.